A monopole invariant for families of contact structures: Construction of the families contact invariant

 Then the short exact sequences

 provide us with canonical isomorphisms

 This says $\mathrm{det} \pi \cong \mathrm{det} F \otimes \Big( \Lambda^{\mathrm{max}} N \Big)^{\ast}$. \end{proof}

-More precisely, one orients $M_z ([\afr] , T)$ by fixing the orientation of $\mathrm{det}\pi$ (using Proposition \ref{orientability}), then choosing an orientation of $N$, and then following the proof of Lemma \ref{signrule} above using the \textit{fibre-first convention} for orienting vector spaces in a short exact sequence.
-This agrees with orientation conventions in \cite{KM} (see p.525) for parametrised moduli spaces over an oriented manifold $N$.
+More precisely, one orients $M_z ([\afr] , \sigma)$ by following the proof of Lemma \ref{signrule} above using the \textit{fibre-first convention} for orienting vector spaces in a short exact sequence.
+This agrees with orientation conventions in \cite{KM} (see p.525) for parametrised moduli spaces over an oriented manifold.

-We refer to this as the \textit{canonical orientation} of $M_{z}([\afr] , T )$.
+We refer to this as the \textit{canonical orientation} of $M_{z}([\afr] , \sigma )$ (depending on the choices of elements in $\Lambda([\afr])$ and $\Lambda(\sigma(b))$).
 Whenever these moduli are $0$-dimensional and we use them to make counts of points, each point is counted with a sign corresponding to its canonical orientation (relative to the natural orientation of a point).